• Home

 Within a safe therapeutic space we can peel back the layers of stress and examine the impact that such adverse childhood experiences have had on us….with a view to changing our adapted selves to a more chosen way of being and responding that allows us to be more authentic to our real selves.

-Helpful
+Helpful texts:

-The family:
+The family: John Bradshaw

 This site was created with the Nicepage